caddy-dns/dynu/README.md

 This package contains a DNS provider module for [Caddy](https://github.com/caddyserver/caddy).
 It can be used to manage DNS records with Dynu.

+v1.0.0 is compatible with Caddy v2.10+. v0.1.1 is compatible with Caddy up to v2.9.

 ## Caddy module name

 ```